 In these modern times, women in Saudi Arabia are conquering various positions in different sectors and the sports sector is no exception.
 Unfortunately, there are not many Kickboxing institutes in Jeddah for females; however, some personal trainers provide training for kickboxing in Riyadh for females.

-Generally, sports is viewed as being a male dominated field, however, in the Kingdom, several women are breaking the stereotype which is associated with it and they are displaying their talents as athletes and fitness trainers at the international level sports competitions.
+Generally, sports is viewed as being a male-dominated field in Saudi Arabia; however, now several women are breaking the stereotype which is associated with it and they are displaying their talents as athletes and fitness trainers at the international level sports competitions.

 She spoke to the media and commented on how social media has played a vital role in her professional life.
 When asked about what it was that inspired her to get into kickboxing, she said that she had always been attracted to martial arts due to the mental strength and focus it took to practice the sport.